Dhghomon/easy_rust/README.md

 Here is your item: 55
 ```

 Sometimes we need more than one type in a generic function.
 We have to write out each type name, and think about how we want to use it.
 In this example, we want two types.
-First we want to print a statement for type T. Printing with `{}` is nicer, so we will require Display for T.
+First we want to print a statement for type T. Printing with `{}` is nicer, so we will require `Display` for `T`.

 Next is type U, and the two variables `num_1` and `num_2` have type U (U is some sort of number).
-We want to compare them, so we need PartialOrd.
-We want to print them too, so we require Display for U as well.
+We want to compare them, so we need `PartialOrd`.
+That trait lets us use things like `<`, `>`, `==`, and so on.
+We want to print them too, so we require `Display` for `U` as well.

 ```rust
 use std::fmt::Display;